 Technology-dependent authentication techniques, such as cryptography, are used to provide a technological mechanism to guarantee the authenticity of digital materials.
-One such cryptographic technique is the digital signature, which can be used when transmitting documents between persons, systems, or applications to declare their authenticity at a certain point in time.
+One such cryptographic technique is the digital signature, which can be used when transmitting documents between persons, systems or applications to declare their authenticity at a certain point in time.
 Such technologies have been given legal or regulatory value by some bodies, like the European Commission and the Securities and Exchange Commission.

 Caution!
 Digital signatures are subject to obsolescence themselves and, by virtue of their purpose and inherent functionality, cannot be migrated to new or updated software applications together with the documents to which they are attached.
 In fact, the life of digital signatures and other authentication technologies may be much shorter than the length of time that even a temporary document not requiring migration may need to be maintained, because authentication technology is changing rapidly.
-Unless or until further development of digital signature technology enables such encrypted authentication information to be preserved over time with the document, you should, when you receive a document with an attached digital signature, detach the signature whenever possible and add information to the integrity metadata to indicate that the document had an attached digital signature when received, and that the signature was verified, detached, and deleted.
+Unless or until further development of digital signature technology enables such encrypted authentication information to be preserved over time with the document, you should, when you receive a document with an attached digital signature, detach the signature whenever possible and add information to the integrity metadata to indicate that the document had an attached digital signature when received and that the signature was verified, detached and deleted.

-Protect digital materials from unauthorized action.
+7. Protect digital materials from unauthorized action.

-impossible for anyone to tamper with or manipulate your digital materials without that person being identified.
-Security includes restricting physical access to places where computers are kept as well as restricting access to the digital materials on the computers themselves.
+The accuracy and authenticity of digital materials cannot be presumed if there is any opportunity for modifying them without leaving a trace.
+You need to be able to demonstrate that it was impossible for anyone to tamper with or manipulate your digital materials without that person being identified.
+Security includes restricting physical access to places where computers are kept, as well as restricting access to the digital materials on the computers themselves.
 The latter can be accomplished through various means, including the use of passwords and/or biometric authentication to log on to the system.

-It is also important to set up a structure of access permissions (also called access privileges-see discussion of integrity metadata in Recommendation 4) for all users of the system.
+It is also important to set up a structure of access permissions (also called access privileges see discussion of integrity metadata in Recommendation 4) for all users of the system.
 For example, some users may only be able to read materials, while others may have permission to modify them.
 In any case, it should be impossible to modify any record once it has been filed according to the classification scheme or filing plan (see Recommendations 3 and 5), and only the person who has been given responsibility for recordkeeping and maintenance should be able to transfer or delete materials from the system.
 In addition, the system should maintain an audit trail to track access to the materials to control the administration and use of access privileges.